 A service animal may also be excluded when the presence of an animal fundamentally alters the nature of a program or activity, or presents a danger to the animal or other individuals.
 Examples may include, but are not limited to research labs, areas requiring protective clothing, and food preparation areas.

-In campus housing: if a student desires to have a service/assistance animal (service, therapy, comfort, or emotional support) reside in campus housing facilities, approval of the animal must be granted by the office of Diverse Abilities and Accommodations prior to bringing the animal to live in the facility.
-The student will be required to produce required documentation see Documentation Requirements for Service/Assistance Animal Housing Accommodations.
+If a student desires to have a service/assistance animal (service, therapy, comfort, or emotional support) reside in campus housing facilities, approval of the animal must be granted by the office of Diverse Abilities and Accommodations prior to bringing the animal to live in the facility.

 Service animals accompanying visitors with disabilities are welcome in all areas of campus that are open to the general public, unless health or safety is an issue.
 A service animal that accompanies a visitor should also be fitted with some form of identifying equipment such as a vest, harness, cape, or backpack while working, so others can quickly recognize this is a service animal and not mistaken for being a pet.